-Knowing your audience, their needs, and struggles will help you create the best lead generation marketing funnel for your business.
+Knowing your audience, their needs, and their struggles will help you create the best lead- generation marketing funnel for your business.

 Your lead magnet needs to have a high-perceived value as well as high-real value for your customers when you show it to them.
 It needs to be something that they want that is useful for them.

 For example, if you’re selling language lessons, your lead magnet should solve one problem that people who are learning languages face.